Cable television in the United States: Early growth

 The rise of free broadcast television during the 1950s greatly threatened the established entertainment industry by offering an alternative to the common practice of regularly paying to see films.
 The possibility of turning free television viewers into paid television viewers was discussed early on.
-For example, after 25 million American televisions tuned to a musical version of Cinderella in 1957, executives calculated that had the network received 25¢ for each television tuned to the show, it would have earned more than $6 million without distribution costs.
+For example, after 25 million American televisions tuned to a musical version of Cinderella in 1957, executives calculated that if the network had received 25¢ for each television tuned to the show, it would have earned more than $6 million without distribution costs.
 However, due to many legal, regulatory and technological obstacles, cable television in the United States in its first 24 years was used almost exclusively to relay terrestrial commercial television stations to remote and inaccessible areas.
 It also became popular in other areas in which mountainous terrain caused poor reception over the air.
 Original programming over cable came in 1972 with deregulation of the industry.

 During the Federal Communications Commission (FCC)'s freeze on television licenses from 1948 to 1952, the demand for television increased.
 Since new television station licenses were not being issued, the only way the demand was met, even in communities with one or more operating broadcast stations, was by Community Antenna Television (CATV), as early cable was known (so named because of the literal sharing of a very large receiving antenna by an entire community).